How To Make Side Money As A Teenager

 You can turn unwanted items into cash!
 This option doesn’t require a long-term commitment and can be a great way to clear your space.

-- Online Marketplaces: Websites like eBay, Craigslist, and Facebook Marketplace are excellent platforms for selling items you no longer need.
-This can be anything from clothes to electronics.
+- Online Marketplaces: Websites like eBay, Craigslist, and Facebook Marketplace are excellent platforms for selling items you no longer need or want.
+This can range from clothing to electronics.

 - Crafts and Artwork: If you’re artistic, consider selling your creations on platforms like Etsy.
 People love unique, handmade items, which could become a fun side hustle.